recursiveforte/sprig-batch-jam/session 3.md

   return result // this function returns true only if there is a player at (x,y) }

-checkForPlayer(3,2) // this is how we call the function
+if (!checkForPlayer(3,2)) { // this is how we call the function; this will be true or false. you can use && (logical AND) to combine multiple checks for different tiles
+    // this code is run if there is not a player at 3,2
+}
 ```
 </details>